-Key messages
+Twelve Key messages

-Tackling child poverty in all its forms should be an urgent priority
+Message 1: Tackling child poverty in all its forms should be an urgent priority

-Since 2001, Young Lives has demonstrated important improvements in living standards, nutrition, food security and diet diversity, and access to services, notably sanitation, water, education and electricity, with important implications for child wellbeing.
+Over the fifteen-year study Young Lives' evidence has demonstrated important improvements in living standards, nutrition, food security and diet diversity, and access to services, notably sanitation, water, education and electricity, with important implications for child well-being.
 This longitudinal research has also shown how formative the early years are, with differences between social groups emerging from early childhood.
-Despite significant gains, child poverty persists, remains pervasive and is multi-dimensional, with negative impacts on children's life chances and with societal loss of human capital and potential.
+Despite significant gains, child poverty remains persistent and pervasive, and is multidimensional, with negative impacts on children's life chances and with societal loss of human capital and potential.
 Moreover, children are over-represented among the poorest people, so that a child focus is an important means to address overall poverty.
 Policies addressing children's issues have been increasingly developed since 2000, culminating in the National Children's Policy in 2017.
 Further progress requires implementing policies and programmes effectively and equitably within and across sectors, recognising age- and gender- specific needs, with a focus on the early years, and protecting the poorest and most vulnerable households and children.

-Building on major gains requires further emphasis on addressing inequalities
+Message 2: Building on major gains requires further emphasis on addressing inequalities